claudiobartolini/functions/README.md

     * Paste the contents of your JSON config file into the `BOX_CONFIG` environment variable.
         * *Storing the application config in an environment variable makes it easier to secure and manage*

 Go to the directory that has your Dockerfile and run the following command to build the Docker image.
 The -t flag lets you tag your image so it's easier to find later using the docker images command:

 docker build -t <username>/box-functions-poc .
-Your image will now be listed by Docker:

-$ docker images

-# Example
-REPOSITORY                      TAG        ID              CREATED node                            10         1934b0b038d1    5 days ago
-<username>/box-functions-poc    latest     d64d3505b0d2    1 minute ago
 Run the image
 Running your image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container.
 Run the image you previously built: